gentzkow/template_archive/README.md

 ## Running Package Scripts in Other Languages
 By default, this template is set up to run python scripts.
 The template is, however, capable of running scripts in other languages too (make-scripts are always in python, but module scripts called by make-scripts can be in other languages).

 The directory `/examples` includes the code necessary to run the repo with R and Stata scripts.
 Only code that differs from the default implementation is included.
+For example, to run the repo using Stata scripts, the following steps need to be taken.
+1. Replace `/analysis/make.py` with `/examples/stata/analysis/make.py` and `/data/make.py` with `/examples/stata/data/make.py`.
+2. Copy contents of `/examples/stata/analysis/code` to `/analysis/code` and contents of `/examples/stata/data/code` to `/data/code`.
+3. Copy `.ado` dependencies from `/examples/stata/lib/stata` to `/lib/stata`.

 ## Adding Packages
 ### Python